iiasa/message_ix/doc/video/install.rst

    Highlight message_ix and version number when searching for it Prepare https://github.com/iiasa/message_ix/releases in a browser window to quickly switch there for version control

-We can also check that our default channel, that we set in Step 6, is being used: both message-ix and ixmp will be installed from conda-forge.
+We can also check that our default channel, that we set in Step 6, is being used: both message-ix and ixmp will be installed from the conda-forge channel.

 .. note::